Custom Car Registration in Vermont

 - New Vehicle Information Statement, for vehicles manufactured in Canada

 - Odometer Disclosure Statement, if the vehicle is nine years old or newer

 Along with the required paperwork for the registration, drivers need to provide payment for the applicable fees.

 Fees to Register a Street Rod or Antique Vehicle in Vermont

-The ultimate step in the procedure for obtaining a custom or antique car registration in Vermont is to submit payment for the applicable fees.
+The ultimate step in the procedure for obtaining a registration is to submit payment for the applicable fees.
 Owners of street rods who are registering custom cars will be required to pay an annual fee of either $76 for vehicles that run on gas or diesel, or $132 for other fuel.
-The biennial custom vehicle registration fee for street rods is $140 for vehicles that run on gas or diesel, or $242 for other fuel.
-The annual fee for antique license registration is $23, while the biennial fee is $46.
+The vintage car tag fee for street rods is $140 for vehicles that run on gas or diesel, or $242 for other fuel.
+The annual fee for this registration is $23, while the biennial fee is $46.